DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 ### Enter The Code

-1. Select and delete all the code in `main.cpp`
+1. Select and delete all the code in `knights_journey.cpp`
 2. Type in the following code, including the *comment* lines starting with `//`
 ![KnightsJourney No Input](cpp_knightsJourney_noInput.png)
 3. Run the program with <kbd>ctrl</kbd>+<kbd>F5</kbd>